danilojsouza/rabbit-mq-java-spring-nodejs/README.md

 #### 1\.
 Start the RabbitMQ Broker

+- Add a user and password in docker-compose file.
-Starts RabbitMQ in Docker, with the management UI exposed on port `15673`.
+- Starts RabbitMQ in Docker, with the management UI exposed on port `15673`.

 ```bash
 # From the project root directory